Aubakerzzz/LGMVIP-Web-Task-5/README.md

 - Security and Privacy Measures
 - Scalability
 - Integration with Other Systems
-- Bonus: Implementation of Audit Trail (for 20 bonus marks)
+- Implementation of Audit Trail (for 20 bonus marks)

 ## Good luck!